grommet/react-desc/README.md

 * `docPropType(description, validate, options)`

    Documents a propType where description is a required explanation about the property.
-Validate is the PropType which is required to be an instance from `react-desc` not from `react`.
+Validate is the PropType which is required to be an instance from `react-desc`, **not** from `react`.
 The reason is that react desc project needs to augment the react PropType with the documentation for the given component that allow it to work without an AST parser.

    Options are:

     * **deprecated**: optional string with the deprecation message.
-    * **required**: optional boolean that indicated with the property is required or not.
+    * **required**: optional boolean that indicates whether the property is required or not.
     * **format**: optional string that defines the propType format.
 It can be useful when used in conjuction with custom propType validation function.

 * `getDocAsJSON(component)`